 Finally, to maintain confidence in tech going forward, you need to answer scalability questions.
-And provide your CEO with data, metrics and dashboards to show how sustainable your solutions are.
+And provide your CEO with data, metrics, and dashboards to show how sustainable your solutions are.

 Sustainability as a forcing function

 If you bring in sustainability as a forcing function, you look at the cost of your systems and you reduce those.
 And you look at the performance of those systems.
-Your technology team focuses on what I describe as higher order items.
+Your technology team focuses on what I describe as higher-order items.

 You’ve got your basic role and capabilities covered.
-You now learn the higher order capabilities of sustainability, cost and performance.
+You now learn the higher-order capabilities of sustainability, cost, and performance.
 That force function brings your cloud stance from legacy to modern.
 You can drive ahead.

-In my opinion, high performing companies will have a modern cloud capability.
+In my opinion, high-performing companies will have a modern cloud capability.
 It’s worth thinking about your software.
 Is it legacy or modern?
 You may be on the cloud, but you can still have legacy software.

-Well architected is key
+Well-architected is key

 Well architected is key to this.
-We are huge fans of the AWS well architected framework.
-Microsoft and Google have similar frameworks, pillars and questions.
+We are huge fans of the AWS well-architected framework.
+Microsoft and Google have similar frameworks, pillars, and questions.
 But this framework has proven gains on how to deliver tech solutions with confidence.
 And it’s hard and proven over thousands of engagements with a fast feedback loop.

-We’re constantly evolving, iterating and updating the guidance.
+We’re constantly evolving, iterating, and updating the guidance.
 It’s something we use every day.
-When you embrace these pillars, you produce stable, efficient and sustainable systems.
+When you embrace these pillars, you produce stable, efficient, and sustainable systems.
 That allows you to focus on your user needs.
 You’re spending more time on business needs and delivering customer value, rather than engineering.
 So it positions you well.

 Operational excellence is how to run and monitor systems to deliver value and approved processes and procedures.
-Security is protecting your information, systems and assets, while delivering business value.
+Security is protecting your information, systems, and assets while delivering business value.
 Reliability is how you recover from failures.
 How do you scale to meet that demand?
 And how do you handle disruptions?

 Performance efficiency is how you use your resources efficiently.
 And how do you maintain efficiency as you scale up and down?
 And cost optimization is how you avoid unneeded costs.

 Finally, the new pillar that came out at AWS re:Invent is Sustainability.
 And that’s guidance on how you can deliver sustainable software as you meet the challenge.
-And as Dave mentioned, there’s a forcing function that drives improvement across all the other pillars for your solution.
+And as Dave mentioned, there’s a forcing function that drives improvement across all the other pillars of your solution.